Frankie Pace Park

-The I-579 Cap Urban Connector Project (the Cap Project) will consist of the construction of a new “cap” structure spanning over a portion of I-579 Crosstown Boulevard.
+The I-579 Cap Urban Connector Project (the Cap Project) consists of a new “cap” structure spanning over a portion of I-579 Crosstown Boulevard.
 The Cap Project is bounded by Washington Place, Centre Avenue, Chatham Street, Bigelow Boulevard and land to the north of Bigelow Boulevard.

-The surface will provide a new 3-acre public open space with accessible pedestrian pathways and bicycle routes.
-It will include improvements to an adjoining intersection, provide for recreation and educational areas, performance areas, rain gardens for storm water management, design elements developed by artists from the neighborhood and other public amenities.
+The surface provides a new 3-acre public open space with accessible pedestrian pathways and bicycle routes.
+It includes improvements to adjoining intersections, provides for recreation and educational areas, performance areas, rain gardens for storm water management, design elements developed by artists from the neighborhood and other public amenities.

-New and improved links to the public transit system include improved pedestrian and bicycle access to the nearby Steel Plaza subway station (located 650 feet from project site), a location for new bus stop on Centre Avenue at the project site, and a location for a bike sharing station.
+New and improved links to the public transit system include improved pedestrian and bicycle access to the nearby Steel Plaza subway station (located 650 feet from project site), and a location for a new bus stop on Centre Avenue at the project site.
 The site is also located nearby to the proposed bus rapid transit (BRT) system which will connect Downtown with Oakland.

 Progress and Timeline